-Sit down, fasten your seat belt and pull it snug.
-Adjust the operator seat, steering wheel, and optional armrest to a comfortable position.
+Sit down, fasten your seat belt.
+Adjust the seat and steering wheel to their most comfortable positions.
 Keep your hands on the controls and your entire body inside the operator area.
 Look in the direction you are going.

 GIVE YOUR BODY A BREAK